Alice: Madness Returns: Setting

 Within events of the first game, Alice Liddell, believing herself responsible for a fire that consumed her home and her family, escapes into a twisted version of Wonderland.
-While held at Rutledge Asylum for treatment, Alice was able to conquer her doubts, and eventually was released from the ward.
+While held at Rutledge Asylum for treatment, Alice was able to conquer her doubts and was eventually released from the ward.
 Madness Returns takes place in 1875, a year after Alice's release.
 Alice, now 19 years old, resides at an orphanage in Victorian London, under the care of Dr. Angus Bumby, a psychiatrist who uses hypnosis to help his child patients forget their memories.
 Though she believes that she is fine, Alice still suffers from hallucinations of Wonderland.

 Plot

 During an errand, Alice is struck by a hallucination and believes herself to be in Wonderland again.
 Though initially idyllic, the peaceful land quickly becomes corrupted by an entity called the Infernal Train that rampages through it, leaving behind the Ruin, a force that attempts to stop Alice.
-Alice meets with the Cheshire Cat who affirms that it is some outside force, not Alice, that has caused this corruption, and urges her to seek out former friends and foes to discover the source of the Train.
+Alice meets with the Cheshire Cat, who affirms that it is some outside force, not Alice, that has caused this corruption, and urges her to seek out former friends and foes to discover the source of the Train.
 Throughout the rest of the game, Alice briefly returns to reality between episodes occurring within Wonderland.
-In the real world, Alice learns from the family lawyer, Wilton J. Radcliffe, that her older sister, Elizabeth (nicknamed "Lizzie"), was first to die in the fire, despite being the farthest from its source, and had been locked in her room.
+In the real world, Alice learns from the family solicitor, Wilton J. Radcliffe, that her older sister, Elizabeth (nicknamed "Lizzie"), was the first to die in the fire, despite being the farthest from its source, and had been locked in her room.

 Within the corrupted Wonderland, Alice attempts to learn more from Wonderland's various citizens, including the Duchess, the Mad Hatter, the March Hare and the Dormouse, the Mock Turtle, the Walrus and the Carpenter, the Caterpillar, and the White King.
 She is ultimately told that the Queen of Hearts still lives despite her defeat at Alice's hands before, though in a diminished capacity.
 At the Queen's castle, Alice discovers the Queen's true form, which resembles her younger self.
 The Queen reveals that an entity called the Dollmaker created the Infernal Train and is the one corrupting Wonderland.